everly-gif/ml-preprocessor/README.md

 ```python
 pip install --editable .
 ```
+4. Enter into the cli by typing `preprocesscli` in the terminal.

-4. Move your dataset within this directory and start preprocessing your dataset with simple commands!
+5. Move your dataset within this directory and start preprocessing your dataset with simple commands!

 ## Screenshots